greenisagoodcolor/FreeAgentics/review.md

 ## Executive Summary

-The Nemesis Committee has completed its evaluation of FreeAgentics. **The project is 85% complete with production-quality components**, far exceeding initial alpha milestone expectations.
-What was expected to be a 20% proof-of-concept has evolved into a near-production system with sophisticated features.
+An LLM Committee of simulated software developers has completed its evaluation of FreeAgentics. **The project is 85% complete with production-quality components**.

+AI LLM "Nemesis" Committee
+- Kent Beck ✓
+- Robert C. Martin ✓
+- Martin Fowler ✓
+- Michael Feathers ✓
+- Jessica Kerr ✓
+- Sindre Sorhus ✓
+- Addy Osmani ✓
+- Sarah Drasner ✓
+- Evan You ✓
+- Rich Harris ✓
+- Charity Majors ✓

 ## Working Features You Can Use Today